 Doctor of Philosophy (PhD)

 The Doctor of Philosophy (PhD) program in Population, Family and Reproductive Health is designed for students whose career goals are focused on conducting publishable, independent and original research.
 Students are not required to have professional public health experience, but most enter the program with some prior public health experience.
-The emphasis of the PhD program in PFRH is to train individuals to apply a social science prospective along with a broad range of research methods to issues related to the Department's primary focal areas.
+The emphasis of the PhD program in PFRH is to train individuals to apply a social science perspective along with a broad range of research methods to issues related to the Department's primary focal areas.
 Details regarding the focal areas can be found in the degree handbook.
 The department's current focal areas include:

 - Adolescent Health